 Household credit use is at historic levels.
 Not since 2007 have credit use and home equity lines been higher, and homeowners are once again starting to feel the pinch.
-These days my work has been focused on issues related to this crazy real estate market; I am starting to see the signs of credit stress among Michigan homeowners and consumers.
+These days my work has been focused on issues related to this crazy real estate market; I am starting to see signs of credit stress among Michigan homeowners and consumers.
 My office is becoming busier with credit issues once again.

 Here are six suggestions that can make handling household finances easier — today.

-- Review all important bank and monthly statements.
 Check statements for errors, including unnecessary bank fees.
 Do it regularly and do it soon.
 As time passes, the harder it is to rectify an error.
 Research may have a cost, or information may no longer be available.
 Certain providers will not waive fees for errors found after 60 or 90 days.

 Making one of the preceding recommended changes will have a positive impact on your personal economy.

 If you liked what you read, check out our related YouTube videos